 The win rate (success rate) is very high.
 We regard the win rate as one of the best trading strategy metrics.

-We don’t disclose the added parameter because the strategy was our monthly trading edge for February 2022 (or you can buy it here – see strategy 17):
+We don’t disclose the added parameter because the strategy was our monthly trading edge for February 2022 (or you can buy it on trading strategies for sale – see strategy 17):

 The advantage of the NR7 trading strategy